leozz37/leozz37/README.md

 # Hi there

-I'm a computer engineering student, currently working witg C/C++ and Python, robotics and astronautics enthusiast and open source defender.
+I'm a computer engineering student, currently working with C/C++ and Python, robotics and astronautics enthusiast and open source defender.

 # Personal Details